AlterMannomann/sosl/README.md

 ### has_scripts
 Task: Return the number of scripts waiting.

 The defined function is used by has_scripts and must return the number of scripts waiting or -1 on error.
-The wrapper will always return a number >= 0.
-Errors and exceptions will be logged and lead to 0 scripts available.
+The wrapper will ignore functions in error, but deactivate any executor that uses a function with errors.
+Errors and exceptions will be logged and lead to <= 0 scripts available.
 Package functions are also supported.
 No parameters supported.
 The name needs not to be equal, but return a NUMBER value and no mandatory parameter must match.
 Results or exceptions get logged to SOSL_SERVER_LOG.
 Access right EXECUTE has to be granted to SOSL by the owner.
-The default is a function from SOSL, that uses a limited basic script management.

-    Wrapper: FUNCTION has_scripts RETURN NUMBER;
+    Interface Definition: FUNCTION your_has_scripts RETURN NUMBER;

 ### get_next_script
 Task: Return the next waiting script with the object type SOSL_PAYLOAD.
 The function has to ensure, that this script is not delivered twice.
-It may return NULL if no script is available or the SOSL_APISOSL_PAYLOAD to distinguish errors from no script available.
+It may return NULL if no script is available or is in error.
+This function is only called if has_scripts reports waiting scripts.
 Errors must be handled by the function owner.
-Error type

-The defined function is used by get_next_script and must return a valid SOSL_PAYLOAD object to access script details.
+The defined function is used by SOSL and must return a valid SOSL_PAYLOAD object to access script details.

-    Wrapper: FUNCTION get_next_script RETURN SOSL_PAYLOAD;
+    Interface Definition: FUNCTION get_next_script RETURN SOSL_PAYLOAD;

 ### set_script_status
 Task: Provide details to the caller about the current script status.
+On success should return 0 otherwise -1.
+If script status cannot be set, the related executor is deactivated.

     Wrapper FUNCTION set_script_status( p_reference   IN SOSL_PAYLOAD
                                       , p_status      IN NUMBER